rakinishraq/fever-gpt/README.md

 - `/setting model <model_name>` changes the model to `gpt-4`, `gpt-3.5-turbo`, etc.
 - `/setting prompt <system_prompt>` changes the system prompt

+Then, just talk in any of the ChatGPT-enabled channels/threads and FeverGPT will reply.
+If you'd like to send a message in that context without a response, prepend it with a backslash:
+- `/ This sentence will be ignored by the bot.`

 ## Configuration